datacarpentry/shell-genomics/episodes/01-introduction.md

 ## How to access the shell

-On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
+On a Mac or Linux machine, you can access a shell through a program called "Terminal", which is already available on your computer.
+The Terminal is a window into which we will type commands.
 If you're using Windows, you'll need to download a separate program to access the shell.

+To save time, we are going to be working on a remote server where all the necessary data and software available.
+When we say a 'remote sever', we are talking about a computer that is not the one you are working on right now.
+You will access the Carpentries remote server where everything is prepared for the lesson.
-We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
-Some of the data we're going to be working with is quite large, and we're also going to be using several bioinformatic packages in later lessons to work with this data.
-To avoid having to spend time downloading the data and downloading and installing all of the software, we're going to be working with data on a remote server.
+We will learn the basics of the shell by manipulating some data files.
+Some of these files are very large , and would take time to download to your computer.
+We will also be using several bioinformatic packages in later lessons and installing all of the software would take up time even more time.
+A 'ready-to-go' sever let's us focus on learning.

+## How to access the remote server

 You can log-in to the remote server using the instructions [here](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/#logging-onto-a-cloud-instance).
-Your instructor will supply the `ip_address` and password that you need to login.
+Your instructor will supply to you the `ip_address` and password that you need to login.

 Each of you will have a different `ip_address`.
 This will prevent us from accidentally changing each other's files as we work through the